lipeeeee/nvim/README.md

     - better code.. etc

 # POSTPONED
+- Function to dinamically change colorscheme without having to go to config files
 - lualine flag for paste mode
 - TSInstall init fn() check trouble or smth for required
 - improvement: ExitPre event can be used to close toggleterm process